angela-smithers/designpatterns/README.md

 #### About this repository

-This is the source code repository for the [USPTO UI Design Library](https://uspto.github.io/designpatterns/).
+This is the source code repository for the [UI Design Library](https://(sitename).github.io/designpatterns/).
 The site is powered by [Jekyll](http://jekyllrb.com/), a static site generator that plays well with [Github Pages](https://help.github.com/articles/using-jekyll-with-pages/).

 #### Want to contribute?
 See our [CONTRIBUTING.md](CONTRIBUTING.md) file for contribution guidelines.